Gunjan-2002/DAA_ASSIGNMENT/README.md

 10|3	6|4	0|0	9|2
 12|8	15|7	6|3	0|0

-Path That Salesman Will Follow While Having Minimum Distance Covered 1 ---> 3 ---> 4 ---> 2 ---> 1
+Path That Salesman Will Follow While Having Optimal Distance Covered in Optimal Time 1 ---> 3 ---> 4 ---> 2 ---> 1

 Total Cost Is : 35